ZimmermanLab/SF-metrosideros-endophytes/README.md

-raw data in the `data/` directory, the `gibson2023.Rmd` Rmarkdown file that contains all of the text and a good bit of the code for the manuscript, the `references.bib` file that contains the references for the manuscipr, and the scripts in the `scripts/` directory, which are called by the Rmd file or the `Makefile` to run the pipeline.
+raw data in the `data/` directory, the `gibson2023.Rmd` Rmarkdown file that contains all of the text and a good bit of the code for the manuscript, the `references.bib` file that contains the references for the manuscript, and the scripts in the `scripts/` directory, which are called by the Rmd file or the `Makefile` to run the pipeline.
 The computational environment is specified by the `Dockerfile` and the `renv.lock` file.
-The `output/` directory contains a number of intermediate output files for the processing pipeline, and also include the R session info for the last time the manuscript was generated, in `output/log_files/r_session_info.txt`.
+The `output/` directory contains a number of intermediate output files for the processing pipeline, and also includes the R session info for the last time the manuscript was generated, in `output/log_files/r_session_info.txt`.
 Other files that haven't been mentioned are mostly ancillary files for generating the manuscript using